sigmavirus24/github3.py/docs/source/narrative/getting-started.rst

 2FA) mechanism for logging in.
 This provides some extra security, especially around administrative actions on the website.
-If you choose to login with simply your username and password and you have to provide github3.py with a mechanism for obtaining your token and providing it to Github.
+If you choose to login with simply your username and password and you have to provide github3.py with a mechanism for obtaining your token and providing it to GitHub.

 An example mechanism is as follows: